jrayl/jrayl.github.io/_pages/about.md

 **<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4907647" target="_blank">Does the Value of Reliability Capitalize in Water Markets?</a>** (with Yusuke Kuwayama and Tyler Treakle)

 ## Published and Accepted Papers
-**Private Markets and Public Assistance for Natural Disaster Supplies** (with Michael Dinerstein, Nadia Lucas, and Ishan Nath)
+**Private Markets and Public Assistance for Natural Disaster Supplies** (with Michael Dinerstein, Nadia Lucas, and Ishan Nath) -- Forthcoming in the _AEA Papers and Proceedings_